 Christmas Week—Although not an official holiday the week preceding Christmas is so commonly observed that it might as well be.
 A very popular time for Ticos to head to the beach.

 Christmas Day—Family gatherings and Christmas mass

-Tope Caballos—A horse parade through downtown San José proudly displays the equine traditions and unique Criollo breed.
+Tope Caballos—A horse parade on the 26th of December through downtown San José proudly displays the equine traditions and unique Criollo breed.